• Skip to primary navigation

 • Versatility: Whether it’s pickled bananas, chicken, or fish, escabeche adapts well to various proteins, allowing for a diverse and customizable culinary experience and is delicious with any kind of root vegetables.

-• Make-Ahead Magic: Just like ensalada de pasta fría (cold pasta salad), this recipe is perfect for marinating overnight.
+• Make-Ahead Magic: Just like our ensalada de pasta fría (cold pasta salad) and our ensalada de arroz primavera (rice salad primavera), this recipe is perfect for prepping ahead of time.
 It becomes a time-saving solution, allowing flavors to deepen and intensify, while also enabling you to prep a dish ahead of time for a holiday feast.

 • Festive Appeal: Perfect for holidays and special occasions, escabeche adds a touch of celebration to your table, making it an ideal dish for gatherings and feasts.